craigduncanlab/PyConMessenger/Documentation/MessengerHTML.md

 # General description

 The repurposing of HTML to allow it to carry the semantic encoding that authors are interested in is inspired by ideas from information and communications theory.
-For ease of reference, I am calling this protocal a 'Messenger HTML'.
+For ease of reference, I am calling this protocol a 'Messenger HTML'.
 In other words, the proposal is to treat HTML as a carrier wave, and the message is both the text and the semantic packages in which it is bundled.
 Unlike the proposals for a strict ontology for the semantic web, I would leave it up to writers to determine what semantic schemes that they use and encode in an HTML document, or the humanities can arrive at their own flexible conventions.

 For example, a Shakespearan play could be partitioned within HTML into categories of data like character, dialogue, stage directions, teacher's notes, rather than merely as headings, paragraphs and so on.
 An individual teacher might like to come up with their own scheme for their own classes.
 Using HTML achieves the same benefits as XML, but with HTML providing the internet carrier stream, the ability to display it in browser (which also display source), and to pass it downstream to text editors or word processors if required.